pydantic/pydantic/docs/blog/pydantic-v2.md

 This feature will provide significant addition performance improvements in scenarios like:

-* adding validation to `dataclass`
+* adding validation to `dataclasses`
 * validating URL arguments, query strings, headers, etc. in FastAPI
 * adding validation to `TypedDict`
 * function argument validation

-Basically anywhere were you don't care about a traditional model class.
+Basically anywhere were you don't care about a traditional model class instance.

 We'll need to add standalone methods for generating json schema and dumping these objects to JSON etc.

-### Required vs. Nullable Cleanup :smiley:
+### Required vs. Nullable Cleanup :thumbsup:

 Pydantic previously had a somewhat confused idea about "required" vs. "nullable".
 This mostly resulted from my misgivings about marking a field as `Optional[int]` but requiring a value to be provided but allowing it to be